ccswbs/snowdrop/site/content/docs/5.1/content/reboot.md

 <small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">Added in v5.1.1</small>

 With v5.1.1, we standardized our required `@import`s across all our CSS bundles (including `bootstrap.css`, `bootstrap-reboot.css`, and `bootstrap-grid.css` to include `_root.scss` .
 This adds `:root` level CSS variables to all bundles, regardless of how many of them are used in that bundle.
-Ultimately Bootstrap 5 will continue to see more CSS variables added over time.
+Ultimately Snowdrop 5 will continue to see more CSS variables added over time.

 ## Page defaults